Cycling in Paris

 When you visit Paris, you'll notice plenty of bicycles parked along the sidewalks.
 These are Vélib' bikes, and there are more than 20,000 of them spread across the city, available to rent by the hour or for several days.
 It's the simplest and most popular option among travelers.

-The Vélib' bike rental is available 24 hours a day, seven days a week — all you need to do is buy a ticket at any of the 1,800 bike parking stations.
+The Vélib' bike rental is available 24 hours a day, seven days a week.
+All you need to do is buy a ticket at any of the 1,800 bike parking stations.

 More Ways to Get Around Paris